 Established in 1953, UMass EMS is a university agency consisting of undergraduate students (occasionally graduate students as well) employed through the department of Environmental Health and Safety.
 Originally founded as a volunteer fire department, the organization has grown over the years from "Fire and First Aid" responsibilities to Event Standby, as various departments at UMass recognize the need for public safety.
 Currently, there are approximately 80 members who work as EMTs and Fire Marshals at most on-campus events.
-These include sporting events (basketball, football, hockey), rock concerts, theater performances, as well as a variety of other events.
+These include sporting events (basketball, football, and hockey), rock concerts, theater performances, as well as a variety of other events.
 Member responsibilities primarily involve providing first aid to participants and spectators as necessary and performing building fire safety inspections prior to the events (for theater and concert hall performances).
 We are also involved in training the campus community in CPR via our Mission CPR Program, which provides classes open to the public ranging from Bystander to Healthcare Provider CPR.
 All members of UMass EMS must be certified in the Commonwealth of Massachusetts at the level of EMT-Basic or above.
 Additionally, our members assist in teaching an EMT-B course offered on the UMass campus.

 The number of patients we see during a detail is largely dependent upon the type of event.
 During theater performances, for instance, the patient volume is much lower, so one of our primary duties is performing fire safety inspections.
 Our patient volume increases a great deal for large sporting events or rock concerts held at the Mullins Center.
 For these types of events, we function as first responders in the EMS system with our own equipment or equipment housed at the facility.
 We see a mix of walk-in patients and patients to whom we are dispatched by event staff or the UMass Police Department (UMPD).
 We are in radio contact with UMPD and the fire inspector on duty and often work in conjunction with Amherst Fire Department (AFD) paramedics during concerts.
 For larger events, we staff both a primary first aid room and triage room for patients awaiting the next available transportation.
 This transportation is provided by Amherst Fire Department (AFD).